 “Sennett proposes an approach that emphasises, among other things, permeable open spaces, variegated type-forms, the use of modest markers – such as potted shrubs – to highlight nondescript places and designing sites so their use can change and expand.
 The aim is to facilitate a city that is porous, incomplete and multiple.”

-Instead of constructing a striped down, simple and familiar environment, MVA aims to create an inclusive space meant to accommodate all types of residents.
+Instead of constructing a stripped down, simple and familiar environment, MVA aims to create an inclusive space meant to accommodate all types of residents.
 Multiple rooms, floors and terraces generate a diversity of dwellings designed to answer to various housing demands.
 Mixed forms invite mixed users.

 The complex, and it’s integrated public space are designed to never have a single final phase.
 Instead it is when the professionals ‘exit’ and the community takes over, that the project truly starts developing its outlook.